chakrabar/chakrabar.github.io/_posts/articles/2018-01-05-porting-existing-libraries-to-dotnet-core.md

 * In place of `Ionic.Zip` use the native [System.IO.Compression](https://docs.microsoft.com/en-us/dotnet/standard/io/how-to-compress-and-extract-files)
 * Use `EPPlus.Core 1.5.4` for working with Excel as original/official EPPlus doesn't support .NET Core yet
 * `System.Runtime.Caching` is not supported in .NET Core yet.
-Change to Microsoft.Extensions.Caching.Memory v2.0.0 NuGet package.
+Change to `Microsoft.Extensions.Caching.Memory` v2.0.0 NuGet package.
 Register memory cache `.AddMemoryCache()` in `Startup`, and get `IMemoryCache` injected in client classes.
+* For many framework NuGets, you have to find the new (sometimes multiple) package(s)

 And many more small changes...